Samirnunes/chimera/README.md

 ### I) Distributed Bagging (Bootstrap Aggregating)

-In distributed bagging, the steps are:
+In distributed bagging, the summarized steps are:

 1. Client makes a request to Aggregation Master, which redirects it to each Worker.